 Video transmitters (aka VTX) are devices that transmit videos from your drone to your FPV Goggles or ground station.
-In this edition of “Top 5 Best” we will announce 5 best 5.8Ghz VTX for your mini quad in March 2017.
+In this edition of “Top 5 Best” we will announce the best 5.8Ghz VTX for mini quad / racing drones.

 I am working with AKK on a new VTX – the OBVTX (Oscar’s Backpack VTX).
 It has some unique features and can be mounted on the back of a micro FPV camera, hence the name “backpack”.